 That, as it turned out, would not be far off the mark, as Mario’s next adventure, Super Mario Galaxy, would use these secret stages as the foundation for its own gameplay.
 Like them, Super Mario Galaxy stripped away the open worlds of 64 for a more focused set of challenges.
 Levels were decidedly more linear than they were in any previous 3D Mario game, emphasizing reflex more than item collection, and bringing the series closer to its platforming roots than it had ever been since making the jump to three-dimensions.
 Indeed, it’s no stretch to say that the Galaxy titles (and even Super Mario 3D Land, which also took a more straightforward approach to its level design) owe their very existence to Sunshine, and Galaxy 2 even pays homage to the game by including one of these stages wholesale in its special world.

-Still, even if the rest of the adventure wasn’t quite as influential on the future of the Mario series as this particular decision, Sunshine was nevertheless an enjoyable iteration on the Super Mario 64 gameplay.
+Still, even if the rest of the adventure wasn’t quite as influential on the future of the Mario series as this particular element, Sunshine was nevertheless an enjoyable iteration on the Super Mario 64 gameplay.
 The game’s tropical motif, which many felt stifled the creativity of the level design, actually helped ground the adventure in a sense of place.
 Mario may not have been able to explore the range of climes that he was normally accustomed to, but within the context of their setting, the levels that he did traverse were all distinct and varied, tied together by the most charming hub area this side of Peach’s castle.
 And even when the stages did bleed together in terms of their look, each was unique enough to stand out among the others, from the cold, conch-like structures of Noki Bay to the quiet serenity of Sirena Beach.

 If anything, this adherence to a specific theme helped encourage players to explore Isle Delfino, as it really did feel like the video game equivalent of a tropical vacation.
 Unlike the more nebulous levels of Mario 64, which were designed foremost to facilitate platforming, Sunshine took a page out of Rare’s book (specifically the one it consulted when developing Banjo-Kazooie) and placed a greater emphasis on world construction.
 Each stage now felt like a genuine locale, complete with unique landmarks and terrain, inviting players to take in the sights and sounds of the island around them.
 Even if you weren’t particularly satisfied with the game’s direction, it was hard not to be charmed by the clear blue skies and crystalline waves that caressed its levels.
 And that’s nothing to say of the Calypso-flavored soundtrack, which only reinforced the vacation feel that permeated the adventure.